 Conclusion: Results must be at the centre of your efforts

 Congratulations!
 You've nailed it!
 In fact, I'm very sure that - if you get the four points above right - you should have no trouble finding seed investment.
 So note that you first thoroughly flesh out your idea and get it to product market fit, that you have a complementary team that can deliver very good results, and that your pitch is the pitch of a lifetime - with real and relevant numbers.

 Sounds easy, but it's not 😉 After all, you have to achieve the results first.
-In the end, financing brings more peace of mind and finally the opportunity to professionalize your work and dedicate yourself fully to your passion.
+In the end, financing brings more peace and quiet and finally the opportunity to professionalise your work and dedicate yourself fully to your passion.